-So now we know that we can get secure encryption from any pseudorandom generator.
-However, the message length of the encryption is dictated by the output length of the pseudorandom generator.
-If the output length is m=2k, it means we can only encrypt messages whose length is double the key length.
+If the output length is m = 2k, it means we can only encrypt messages whose length is double the key length.
 What about longer ones?
 We will next see a construction that allows us to extend the length of the pseudorandom generator essentially as much as we want, so that we can use this scheme to encrypt arbitrarily long messages.

 Before we go on, there is one last issue to clear out.
 We just saw how to construct a message indistinguishable encryption scheme from any pseudorandom generator.
 But we are not really 100% sure that pseudorandom generators exist at all.
-So does message indistinguishable encryption require pseudorandom generators?
-The answer is yes, although we won't be able to prove it in this class.
+So does the existence of message indistinguishable encryption require the existence of pseudorandom generators?
+The answer is yes, but we do not have the tools to prove this yet.